A Young Tiger Playing with its Mother 1830

 His early education was at the Lycée Louis-le-Grand, where he steeped himself in the classics and won awards for drawing.
 In 1815 he began his training with Pierre-Narcisse Guérin in the neoclassical style of Jacques-Louis David .
 An early church commission, The Virgin of the Harvest, (1819), displays a Raphaelesque influence, but another such commission, The Virgin of the Sacred Heart, (1821), evidences a freer interpretation.
 It precedes the influence of the more colorful and rich style of the Flemish painter Peter Paul Rubens (1577-1640), and fellow French artist Théodore Géricault (1791-1824), whose works marked an introduction to Romanticism in art.

-The impact of Géricault's Raft of the Medusa was profound, and stimulated Delacroix to produce his first major painting, The Barque of Dante 1822, which was accepted by the Paris Salon in 1822.
+The impact of Géricault's Raft of the Medusa was profound, and stimulated Delacroix to produce his first major painting, [painting:67600:title], which was accepted by the Paris Salon in 1822.
 The work caused a sensation, and was largely derided by the public and officialdom, yet was purchased by the State for the Luxembourg Galleries; the pattern of widespread opposition to his work, countered by a vigorous, enlightened support, would continue throughout his life.
 Two years later he again achieved popular success for his Massacre at Chios.

 Maturity